 ● Look for any signs of bed bugs on the surface – shed skins, bed bug shells, or actual bed bugs.

 If there are such, calling a bed bug specialist would be the wisest thing to do.
-The next best on the list would be vacuuming all of your belongings and transporting them safely to a place where they can undergo professional heat treatment.
+The next best on the list would be vacuuming your belongings and transporting them safely to a place where they can undergo professional heat treatment.

 #7 Develop a Strict Post-Trip Hygiene Routine